Stack Commands

 Example

-stk publish stack --studio [STUDIO-SLUG]
+stk publish stack --studio my-studio-slug

 | Option | Description | Example |